 Become a Mentor

 Interested in becoming a Mentor?
-Our mentors are graduate students, faculty, and staff.
-Each mentor is paired to one to two undergraduate students to show support, get them connected to resources, navigate challenges, and help students find community.
+Our mentors are out graduate students, faculty, and staff.
+Each mentor is paired with two to three undergraduate students to show support, get them connected to resources, navigate challenges, and help students find community.
+Mentor responsibilities include:

 As a mentor, I get to be the person I wish I had while growing up queer.